rahulssv/docker/imagens/phpbb/README.md

 ## Volumes

-By default there are four volumes created for each container:
+By default there are two volumes created for each container:
 - /phpbb/sqlite
-- /phpbb/www/files
-- /phpbb/www/store
-- /phpbb/www/images/avatars/upload
+- /phpbb/www

 # Additional configuration